*Did you know if you received a traffic ticket you can quickly and easily dispute your ticket online? Try Online Dispute Resolution by clicking HERE.

 *You have 14 days from the date the ticket was issued to respond either in person or in writing to your traffic citation.

 **If you receive a traffic violation, it is best to resolve the matter immediately.
 There are no payment extensions given on tickets.
 If you allow the 14 day period for resolving the ticket to expire, a default judgment will be entered against you and you will automatically be determined to be responsible for a civil infraction violation.
-Your driver's license will be suspended and late costs will be assessed.
-A warrant will be issued for your arrest if the violation was a misdemeanor offense.
-A warrant can also be issued if you fail to respond to a civil infraction ticket after an opportunity for a show cause hearing has been allowed.**
+Your driver's license may be suspended and late costs may be assessed.
+A warrant may be issued for your arrest if the violation was a misdemeanor offense.
+A warrant may also be issued if you fail to respond to a civil infraction ticket after an opportunity for a show cause hearing has been allowed.**

 *A fine schedule for Traffic Citations including points is available here.

 * To make a payment on your traffic ticket please CLICK HERE or visit www.17districtcourtpay.com

 If you have received a traffic violation in Redford Township, the 17th District Court has jurisdiction over the case.
 Traffic offenses are either Civil Infractions or Misdemeanors.